Quaternary glaciation: Atmospheric composition

 One theory holds that decreases in atmospheric CO_{2}, an important greenhouse gas, started the long-term cooling trend that eventually led to the formation of continental ice sheets in the Arctic.
 Geological evidence indicates a decrease of more than 90% in atmospheric CO_{2} since the middle of the Mesozoic Era.
 An analysis of CO_{2} reconstructions from alkenone records shows that CO_{2} in the atmosphere declined before and during Antarctic glaciation, and supports a substantial CO_{2} decrease as the primary cause of Antarctic glaciation.
+Decreasing carbon dioxide levels during the late Pliocene may have contributed substantially to global cooling and the onset of Northern Hemisphere glaciation.
+This decrease in atmospheric carbon dioxide concentrations may have come about by way of the decreasing ventilation of deep water in the Southern Ocean.